Life lessons from my father | Virgin

 Life lessons from my father

 I blog a lot about my mother, Eve – a tenacious go-getter, who gave me my thirst for life.
-It’s not as often that I write about my father, Ted.
-Sadly he passed away nine years ago, having lived to the full for 93 years, and today would have been his birthday.
+It’s not as often that I write about my father, Ted – sadly he passed away four years ago, having lived to the full for 93 years.
 But, the yin to my mother’s yang, my father was also hugely instrumental in shaping me to become the man I am today.
+So, this Father's Day, I’d like to pay tribute to my dad, and all he taught me.

-Dad lived a long life and was incredibly loved by his wife, three children, 11 grandchildren and many friends.
+My father lived a long life and was incredibly loved by his wife, three children, 11 grandchildren and myriad of friends.
 He was smart and quick witted.
-When he signed up to join me on Virgin Galactic, I remember him cheekily commenting: “Why not?
+When he signed up with to join me on Virgin Galactic, I remember him cheekily commenting: “Why not?
 It’s as close to heaven as I'll ever get!"

 When I was a child, I helped myself to Dad’s loose change drawer – I didn’t see it as stealing, but rather as just borrowing without an established repayment plan – and bought chocolate from our local corner store.